 As a comet approaches the Sun, the icy material on the outside of the comet warms and turns into gases that reflect light.
-This produces a visible tail.
+This produces a visible tail-the most distinctive feature of a comet.
 If the comet approaches close to Earth, we can see their long tails streaking across the night sky.

-It can take a comet anywhere from 20 years to millions of years to complete an orbit.
-One of the most famous comets is Halley's comet, which appears every 75 years.
+It can take a comet as little as 20 years or as long as millions of years to complete an orbit.

+One of the most famous comets in history is Halley's comet.
+It appears approximately every 75 years.

+You won't get a good look at the BB comet in the night sky, however-at least not without a telescope.
 The comet makes its closest approach in 2031, but it will miss Earth by 1.6 million kilometres.
 That is greater than the distance between Saturn and the Sun.
-The comet will only appear as a faint glow in the night sky without a telescope.
+At that distance, even this monster comet will only appear as a faint glow in the night sky.

-The comet was first observed last year, but scientists recently got a good look using the HubbleSpace Telescope (HST).
+As BB approaches, astronomers will be watching closely.
+The comet was first observed last year, but scientists recently got a good look using the Hubble Space Telescope (HST).
 They have made some interesting observations.
-For example, they determined the large size of the comet's nucleus, and the fact the comet is coloured black, like burnt toast.
+For example, using computer enhancement, they determined the large size of the comet's nucleus, and the fact the comet is coloured black, like burnt toast.

+Astronomers better get a look while they can.
 When the comet completes its orbit and heads back to the outer reaches of the solar system, it will be gone for a while.
 Astronomers estimate BB takes three million years to complete a single orbit of the Sun.